onewithnow/onewithnow.github.io/_posts/2015-09-17-perfect-day.md

 ![Dreams](/images/dreamer.jpg)

-> “We aren’t who we want to be.
+<blockquote>“We aren’t who we want to be.
 We are what society demands.
 We are what our parents choose.
 We don’t want to disappoint anyone; we have a great need to be loved.
 So we smother the best in us.
 Gradually, the light of our dreams turns into the monster of our nightmares.
-They become things not done, possibilities not lived” ~Adultery, by Paulo Coelho
+They become things not done, possibilities not lived” ~Adultery, by Paulo Coelho</blockquote>

 What do we normally do from the time we get up in the morning, till we go back to bed?
 Is it what we truly desire, or is it just another day of doing what we have to do?